Legoland Windsor deals

-Just stop by the nearest station on your way and pick one up, then present both to get your 2for1.
+Just stop by the nearest station on your way and pick one up, then present it alongside your pre-booked tickets at the gate.
 Crucially, your rail ticket must show that you have travelled to one of the stations nearest the attraction.
 So for Thorpe Park, you need to have a ticket with an end destination of Staines or Chertsey.

-Excludes Oyster cards, Freedom Passes, and tickets and travelcards bought from London Underground.
+Excludes Oyster cards, Freedom Passes, DLR, bus, Eurostar, Heathrow Express and tickets and travelcards bought from London Underground.
 Can't be used with other offers or promotions.

 Ways to save include: